brainbreaks/DSB_Paper/README.md

 ## Setup
+First,`bowtie2` and `bedtools` must be installed and accessible from the terminal.

-Large files with experimental data used in this project are hosted on GitHUB LFS server.
+Additionally, large files with experimental data used in this project are hosted on GitHUB LFS server.
 To be able to pull this project you must follow [the instructions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to install LFS extension for git.

+When Above dependencies are satisfied you can run following code from command line to install the rest of dependencies.

 ```console
 git pull git@github.com:brainbreaks/DSB_Paper.git